 > Read the buying guide and browse the classifieds for a Fiat Strada Abarth for sale

 Our second turbocharged entry, this time from Fiat.
-In a straight up fight with the 205 GTI, the Uno has the straight-line speed, but like the Astra above, lacked the overall finesse of its French rivals.
+In a straight-up fight with the 205 GTI, the Uno has the straight-line speed – and once tweaked would leave one in its tracks.
+The only problem, like the Astra above, it lacked the overall finesse and polish of its French rivals.

 With the introduction of the Golf-rivalling front-wheel drive Escort XR3 of 1981 Ford was onto a winner.
 When it was given fuel injection in ’83, that all-important ‘I’ badge meant that Ford’s hot hatch sold in droves.
 The simple, and somewhat unimpressive CVH engine was never going to set the world alight, but the sporty alloy wheels and spoilers made this a boy racer favourite.
 Handling was fun, and most owners seeking more performance could always upgrade to the RS Turbo...

 > Browse the classifieds for classic Ford Escorts for sale

 Weighing in at just 720kg, the Citroen AX GT makes the most of its 85bhp.
 Drive one today, and you can feel that there is absolutely no flab.
 Citroen considered every last kilo when it developed the normal AX, making use of three-stud wheels, thinner steel in non structural areas of the body, and even composite panels to make the car as efficient as possible.
 This of course brought serious benefits when producing a hotter version.
 Finding a nice Mk1 is getting difficult today, and it’s these early cars that are really sought after today.

 > Take a look at Citroen AXs for sale in the classifieds